daviddetweiler/silicon/docs/threaded-interpreters.md

 code pointer (so `next` needs be adjusted). `next` is modified to maintain `wp`, a register indicating the start of the current such structure being executed.
 Through `wp`, the code can access its stored arguments in the rest of the data structure.
 Now, since we can have variable-length payloads, we can inline the stored thread, replacing the pointer.

+Functionally, the beating heart of `Silicon` is this miniscule code fragment, repeated throughout:

+    mov wp, [tp]
+    add tp, 8
+    jmp [wp]